-Now that things are cast in stone, a full recovery is pretty slim unless I was thinking of aesthetic procedures to tighten those loose stomach walls and muscles.
+Now that things are cast in stone, a full recovery was pretty slim – unless I was thinking of aesthetic procedures.
+That can help tighten those loose stomach walls and muscles.
 A Diastasis Recti surgery is similar to a tummy tuck (abdominoplasty), and that means seeing the plastic surgeon!

 Interestingly Thankfully, the ultrasound done to investigate the sharp pains turned out fine.
 But that also means there were no concrete answers to the pain.
 I’m not sure if that’s a good thing or not… Oh well, guess I’ll just observe and see how things go.

 What causes Diastasis Recti?
 How can Diastasis Recti be prevented?

 Can DR really be prevented?
 Perhaps not totally since no one can completely control what happens to our body during pregnancy!